 Property Searches Direct can keep you up to date with council time scales for searches.
 As of November 2022, the slowest councils for this, taking 50 or more days are:

-– Oxford City Council – 62 Days
+– Canterbury City Council and Wirral Metropolitan Borough Council – 62 Days

 These figures do change frequently so be sure to check your council.
 If you want to see what time frame your council is looking at, check out Property Searches Direct.